The Riemannian hemisphere is almost calibrated in the injective hull of its boundary: Introduction

 \end{thm}

-In particular, $\|\tilde\omega_f\|_{\rm ir} = 1$ whenever $f \in S^2_+\setminus S^1$.
-In this sense, even though $\tilde\omega$ is not a calibration, it almost calibrates the hemisphere.
-This allows to estimate the filling area of $S^1$ among surfaces that are close to $S^2_+$ with respect to the Hausdorff distance in an arbitrary metric space.
+In this sense, even though $\tilde\omega$ seems not be a global calibration, it is almost a calibration near the hemisphere $\bS^2_+$.
+This allows to estimate the filling area of $\bS^1$ among surfaces that are close to $\bS^2_+$ with respect to the Gromov-Hausdorff distance.